RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 ### Paket considers pre-4.7.2 Versions of .NET Incompatible with .NET Standard
 As a side note a number of people pointed out to me that Paket - which is an alternate package manager for NuGet packages - considers versions of .NET 4.7.1 and older **incompatible** with .NET Standard so you can't actually install .NET Standard packages for those versions by default.

-Makes sense - Microsoft has acknowledged that using .NET Standard on anything prior to 4.7.2 is *not optimal*, but alas it does work with some of the messy hackery described above.
+Makes sense - Microsoft has acknowledged that using .NET Standard on anything prior to 4.7.1 is not a good idea and I would add using 4.7.1 is *not optimal* either, but alas it does work with some of the messy hackery described above.

 At the end of the day though it's **highly recommended** that you **don't use** .NET Standard with 4.7.1 or earlier.
+Use 4.7.2 if you want to use .NET Standard.

 ##AD##